Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Conclusion

 \section{Conclusion}

 A new forward variable selection algorithm has made the scalable Gaussian process BSS-ANOVA a fast and accurate method for nonparametric regression of tabular data on continuous input spaces.
-The speed and accuracy for this type of dataset makes it ideal for dynamic system identification.
-Favorable comparisons with popular neural network approaches for timeseries problems were made on the basis of both speed and accuracy for nonlinear synthetic and benchmark experimental dynamic datasets.
+The speed and accuracy for this type of dataset makes it an advantageous method for dynamic system identification.
+Favorable comparisons with successful and popular sparse basis and neural network approaches for timeseries problems were made in prediction tasks for a pair of nonlinear synthetic and experimental dynamic datasets.